SC4214/WorkflowManager/README.md

 ## Creating a Phase (Steven)

-After creating a project and viewing its details, you can add phases to organize work and track progress.
+After creating a project and viewing its details, you can add phases to organize and track project work.

 From the **Project Details** window, click the **"Add Phase"** button to open the phase creation window.